-- If you have ever experienced muscle pain after taking steroids.
+- If you have ever experienced muscle problems after taking steroids.

-- If you have ever had blood clots in your arteries or veins.
+- If you have had any problems with blood clots in your legs or lungs.

-- You need to take prednisolone regularly to get the maximum benefit, so try take your doses at the same time each day to avoid missing any doses.
+- Try to take deflazacort at the same time each day to avoid missing any doses.

 Getting the most from your treatment

-- Long courses of prednisolone can make you more likely to catch infections, therefore if you become ill or if you come into contact with anyone who has measles, shingles or chicken pox (or suspects they might have them) you must see your doctor as soon as possible.
+- Long courses of deflazacort can make you more likely to catch infections; therefore, if you come into contact with anyone who has, or who thinks they may have, measles, shingles or chickenpox, you must see your doctor as soon as possible.

-- While you are taking prednisolone do not have any vaccinations without speaking with your doctor first.
+- While taking deflazacort do not have any vaccinations without speaking to your doctor first.

 |Common side-effects||What can I do if I experience this|